Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 Using the PID framework, we can decompose the conditional mutual information into:

 This shows that the transfer entropy consists of two, non-overlapping informational components.
-The first is referred to as the \textit{state-independent information transfer}: $Unq(X_{-k:t-1};Y_{t})$ is the information that passes from $X$'s past of $Y$'s future and is independent of the state of $Y$'s own past.
-In contrast, the \textit{state-dependent information transfer}, $Syn(X_{-k:t-1},Y_{-l:t-1};Y_t)$, which is the novel information generated at time $t$ in $Y$ by the interaction of $X$'s past and $Y$'s past.
+The first is referred to as the \textit{state-independent information transfer} (SITE): $Unq(X_{-k:t-1};Y_{t})$ is the information that passes from $X$'s past of $Y$'s future and is independent of the state of $Y$'s own past.
+In contrast, the \textit{state-dependent information transfer} (SDTE), $Syn(X_{-k:t-1},Y_{-j:t-1};Y_t)$, which is the novel information generated at time $t$ in $Y$ by the interaction of $X$'s past and $Y$'s past.

 This complicates transfer entropy's status as a measure of information transfer, as it appears to conflate the true transfer of information with synergistic information modification \cite{james_information_2016}.
 As it stands, the significance of this has largely remained under-explored.
 Daube, Gross, and Ince explored the contribution of synergy to sensory EEG data analysis, finding that the apparent transfer entropy was largely reflecting the synergistic component (with the unique ``true flow" component being negative) \cite{daube_whitening_2022}.
+More recently \cite{varley_synergistic_2024} argued that the transfer entropy could be understood as conflating information transfer and information modification (or computation), with the SITE reflecting information transfer and the SDTE reflecting a kind of computation that $Y$ performs based on its own past and the past of $X$.
 This is one area in particular with a lot of potential to support future work.